pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 How to setup environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-To make use of VNFC in Tacker, we have to upload the image to the glance in
+To make use of VNFC in Apmec, we have to upload the image to the glance in
 which heat-config and heat-config agents are installed.
 The installation steps
 can be referred `here <https://github.com/openstack/heat-templates/blob/master/
 hot/software-config/elements/README.rst>`_.
 The tool